-Mary and I left Hotel Millan at 7am.
+Mary and I left Hotel Millan at 7 am.
 Again, a later start than most Pelligrinos (Pilgrims).
-With a rolling 28km of hills and road ahead of us, we estimated a 1pm arrival to Hotel Casa Jurjo in Abeleiroa.
+With a rolling 28km of hills and road ahead of us, we estimated a 1 pm arrival at Hotel Casa Jurjo in Abeleiroa.

 Today was different to most Camino days.
-There was little to this route except hills and road.
+There was little to this route except for hills and road.
 There were not many cafes or stamp collection points.
 We did not pass a single church, which added to the day’s intensity.
-Those welcome chapels afford the voyager the chance to catch their breath, take refuge from the blistering heat and, of course, to send up silent prayers.
+Those welcome chapels allow the voyager to catch their breath, take refuge from the blistering heat and, of course, send up silent prayers.

-It was a slow, quiet day, passing few fellow Pilgrims.
-Those we did pass had their attention fixed on overcoming the difficult route ahead of them.
-Many of those Pilgrims would have travelled quite the distance, from places such as St. Jean Pied de Port, or Le Puy.
+It was a slow, quiet day, passing a few fellow Pilgrims.
+Those we did give had their attention fixed on overcoming the problematic route ahead of them.
+Many Pilgrims would have travelled far from places such as St. Jean Pied de Port or Le Puy.

-I was reminded quite often today that, for many, the journey to Finisterre is the end of their Camino.
-It is the end of their adventure and the end of their pilgrimage, which brings with it a mix of hopefulness for the future coupled with sadness that the journey has concluded.
+I was often reminded that, for many, the journey to Finisterre is the end of their Camino.
+It is the end of their adventure and the end of their pilgrimage, which brings hopefulness for the future coupled with sadness that the journey has concluded.

 We stopped twice in cafes en route today.
-One stop in particular, at Cafe La Penne, was special.
+One stop in particular, at Cafe La Penne, was unique.
 The Barista was a local Spanish man who was welcoming, especially when we shared we were Irish.
-He was wearing an Irish wristband, gifted to him by a Galway Pilgrim.
-They had sadly lost touch some six years before, and the barista was eagerly awaiting his friend’s return.
+He was wearing an Irish wristband gifted him by a Galway Pilgrim.
+They had sadly lost touch some six years before, and the barista eagerly awaited his friend’s return.

-Mary and I fell into step once again, commenting on the dull pains that niggle our shins and hips.
-We’re really feeling it today!
+Mary and I stepped again, commenting on the dull pains that niggle our shins and hips.
+We’re feeling it today!

-Mary and I have a similar fitness level, so we’re able to keep in step with one another and we have an unspoken understanding of when we both need to stop and catch a breather.
-We stopped in a cafe for our usual cafe con leche and homemade orange juice, all the while eavesdropping on the morning chats between the locals.
+Mary and I have similar fitness levels, so we can keep in step with one another and have an unspoken understanding of when we both need to stop and catch a breather.
+We stopped in a cafe for our usual cafe con Leche and homemade orange juice while eavesdropping on the morning chats between the locals.
 We left wondering what their day ahead entails…

-We discussed how we both experienced pain and difficulty in sections of the walk the day previous.
-Each different to the other.
-A reminder that someone walking a similar road may find different sections more or less strenuous than you and vice versa.
+We discussed how we both experienced pain and difficulty in the walk sections the previous day.
+Each is different to the other.
+A reminder that someone walking a similar road may find additional areas more or less strenuous than you and vice versa.

-We discussed how this journey would be difficult if walking with someone with differing levels of ability to you.
+We discussed how this journey would be difficult if you walked with someone with differing levels of ability.
 This section of ‘The Way’ to the ‘end of the world’ is quieter than our previous Caminos.
 There are parts of this road that have unexpected hills and steep declines.
-We laugh as we both agree that this route must be like giving birth – when you arrive to Muxia, euphoric, suddenly forgetting all the pain!
+We laugh as we agree that this route must be like giving birth – when you arrive at Muxia, euphoric, suddenly forgetting all the pain!

 Our advice if you are going to step onto the Camino journey with someone is to walk a beach or two, start strolling with no time restrictions in forests and get your feet, knees and hips ready.

-The person you may share this walk with has to be comfortable with silence and with you ranting about whatever it has happened.
+The person you may share this walk with has to be comfortable with silence and with you ranting about whatever has happened.
 It should be someone who will make you laugh and challenge you when you need to be challenged.
-It’s important to allow yourself and your waLking partner the option to fall in and out of conversations.
-On some days that’s even more essential than a good pair of walking boots or a packed bag.
+It’s essential to allow yourself and your waLking partner the option to fall in and out of conversations.
+Some days, that’s even more essential than a good pair of walking boots or a packed bag.

-Even though yesterday had been earmarked as the most strenuous section of our journey, at certain points today, due to the heat and aspects of the climb, we both found today quite the difficult walk.
-There is always a sneaky hill waiting around the corner, just when you think you’re done.
+Even though yesterday had been earmarked as the most strenuous section of our journey, at specific points today, due to the heat and aspects of the climb, we both found today quite the challenging walk.
+A sneaky hill is always waiting around the corner, just when you think you’re done.

-After the small village of Hospital, there was no any Cafes or toilets for 15KM.
-For a Pilgrim, this is often the most difficult challenge as you are then lost in nature.
-I love entering into small towns and villages, waving to locals and stopping at ease when and if ‘nature calls!’.
+After the small village of Hospital, there were no Cafes or toilets for 15KM.
+This is often the most difficult challenge for Pilgrims as they are lost in nature.
+I love entering small towns and villages, waving to locals and stopping at ease when and if ‘nature calls!’.

 This evening, we found ourselves at an hour-long Mass.
-The women of Cee are fashionable and as we sat and reflected on our day, we were absorbed into the culture of local life.
+The women of Cee are fashionable; as we sat and reflected on our day, we were absorbed into the culture of local life.
 Strolling once more after the mass finished, we stumbled upon a performance by a youth orchestra.
-What a way to say buenas noches to the 80km completed so far!
+What a way to say Buenas Noches to the 80km completed so far!

 Buen Camino amigos, for tomorrow we reach ‘the end of the world’.
 Maria x